Leaflet: Your feedback matters

 You can complain about any part of our services, including assessments, reviews, quality of services and staff attitude.

-Safeguarding concerns do not fall within the complaints process.
-We will tell you if the issue you raise is not covered by this process, and will direct you to the right people.
+We will tell you if the issue you raise is not covered by the complaints process and will direct you to the right people.

 What happens when you make a complaint?